 Rolling for Recovery

 The US Veterans Foundation has partnered with several local gyms to offer a program that helps veterans combat PTSD through Martial Arts (specifically Brazilian Jujitsu).
 Studies have shown that martial arts can help reduce anxiety, panic attacks and headaches.
 Additionally it can help improve sleeplessness and overall health.
-Partnering gyms donate 50% of a 1 year membership for selected Veterans, and the US Veterans Foundation pays the remaining tuition along with providing a Gi to the Veteran.
 Current Partnering gyms include Headnod HQ, HeadNod Jerseyville, and Strategic Brazilian Jiu-Jitsu.